SnowBroScott/emberhold-canonical/docs/parking-lot.md

 ## NOW (this is the next work)

-- **🔴 `master-spec.md` — SEVEN folds owed, dedicated pass.** Creator onboarding flow · signup posture · write-once timezone and its heal · Part II's rescoping to household-only · the non-creator first run, the marker seam, and the arrival-state rule · Part II's v1 shape from 07-28 · **the 2026-07-29 onboarding-sequence change** (the `handoff` cut, the install tutorial as terminal first-run step, the first-screen copy, and the first-quest doorway now confirmed BUILT — which kills the "empty-board gap = top structural problem" line).
-Plus corrections: the `actor_label` derive-from-`auth.uid()` prescription is a killed regression, the "fourth activeness surface" note is dead, the `set_enabled_modules` "nothing has ever written that value" claim is false, the COPPA shield is false for a join-by-code minor, and Part II's client-engine rule cites connectivity when it rests on latency and sunk cost. **jAIne has read the onboarding + Part-I slices, NOT the full current doc — this is a read-then-regenerate pass, not a blind regen.**
-- **🔴 Install tutorial — publish to prod + walk it live.** Verified in the Lovable preview only.
-Publish to theemberhold.com, walk creator first-run in a plain Safari tab to `add-to-home` → board. *A preview is not prod.*
-- **🔴 The first-run completion marker — the Lovable half of a finished frontend.** A `profiles` column plus a write path. ⚠️ **Scope the RLS question first: can a member UPDATE their own `profiles` row?** **Three things ship together or the regression returns** — the constant, the read body, the write body.
-- **🔴 `FirstRunGate` reads the account holder, not the switched-into profile.** Ships with the marker or the kid flow never fires for the kids it was built for.
-- **🔴 Redemption approval moves to match the PIN screen's promise.** The string is already live.
-Make it true.
+- **🔴 REDEMPTION APPROVAL MUST RECORD THE PIN-VERIFIED ADULT — AND ITS DEADLINE IS BREACHED.** `approve_redemption` hardcodes `decided_by = auth.uid()`.
+The rule was "true before the arrival gate goes live"; the gate went live 2026-07-29. **The `/first-run/adult/pin` screen names redemption explicitly, so this is a live product making a specific claim it does not honor.** Shipped on a deliberate call — invisible in a single-adult hold, and the joiner flow was worth more than an exact promise — but the window has closed. **First prompt of the next build session.
+Do NOT fix the string instead.**
+- **🔴 THE MARKER'S READ AND WRITE, AS ONE CHANGE.** `FirstRunGate` reads the account holder; `mark_first_run_complete()` writes `WHERE id = auth.uid()`.
+A kid sub-profile's row id is not any `auth.uid()`, so a kid's write **no-ops silently and returns success**. ⚠️ **The two bugs cancel — fixing the read alone gives an infinite flow loop.** Needs a validated `profile_id` parameter, family-checked server-side.
+Migration + frontend, Lovable lane. **Blocks the kid joiner flow on shared devices, which is the majority kid path.**
 - **🔴 Signup glass checks #2 and #3.** Cold join-path signup; original-tab path.
-- **Two derivations of role now exist** — `profiles.role` in `FirstRunGate`, `user_roles` in `useMyProfile()`. **The `isActiveQuest` pattern, second occurrence.**
+- **Two derivations of role now exist** — `profiles.role` in `FirstRunGate`, `user_roles` in `useMyProfile()`. **The `isActiveQuest` divergence pattern, second occurrence.**
-- **Unapproved weekly/monthly quests never roll forward.** Two stranded on the live board. **Likely also the STALE chip answer — verify that first, it may be one fix.**
+- **Unapproved weekly/monthly quests never roll forward.** Two stranded on the live board. **Now written into the spec as a defect rather than as correct behavior.
+Likely also the STALE chip answer — verify that first, it may be one fix.**
 - **Recurrence chip must read `Monthly · 1st` / `Weekly · Mon`.** The anchor arithmetic *discards* the user's chosen day and the UI never says so.
-- **Onboarding dots-count fix.** After the `handoff` cut, `recap` shows 7 segments and `add-to-home` shows 6 — `recap` counts the old `SETUP_STEPS.length`.
-One line, whenever next in that file.
-- **Onboarding screenshots for screen 3.** Seed a demo hold by hand (~15–20 min), screenshot from the phone. **Test whether this is a Claude Code drop-and-point job first.**
+- **Onboarding screenshots for screen 3.** Seed a demo hold by hand (~15–20 min), screenshot from the phone. **Test whether this is a Claude Code drop-and-point job first.** *(Cheaper now: this session created two throwaway test holds that could serve as the seed — check before building a third.)*
-- **Grant-revoke verification probe job.** Drafted, deferred three times.
+- **Grant-revoke verification probe job.** Drafted, deferred four times.
 - **The floor — avatar render fallback.** **Check the wall.** *(Also the resolution path for the empty-roster-seat open decision.)*
 - **Founder tier-tag verification.** Flip ON → confirm 32 lock / 16 open → flip OFF.
 - **Measure the Smith machine offset.** Two minutes with a known weight. **A wrong offset corrupts every Smith e1RM forever, unreconstructably.**
-- **Prod test-object cleanup — deserves its own session.**
+- **Prod test-object cleanup — deserves its own session.** **Now includes this session's two glass-check holds.**

 ---